sosuisen/jukdoc-ee/README.md

 - `h1-001_h2-001_h3-000_p-000` indicates that this block belongs to the first h1 and the first h2.
 The main content of this block is the section title.
 - `h1-001_h2-001_h3-003_p-002` shows that this block is part of the first h1, first h2, third h3, and the second paragraph.
 The main content of this block is a paragraph.

-(Currently, the position_tag supports levels only up to h3, which limits flexibility; we aim to improve this in the future.)
+(Currently, the position_tag supports levels only up to h3, which limits flexibility; I aim to improve this in the future.)

 - The following process uses `structured_paragraph.txt`.